 - Based on the most recent data analysis from the 2020 Upskilling survey, the “E-Shaped” DevOps Human is made up of the following skills categories: Three horizontal skill categories comprising automation skills, functional knowledge skills and technical skills.

-- A second grouping of skills – process and framework skills – that is a vertical skillset which focuses on flow and understanding of different practices and methods such as Scrum, Agile development and Value Stream Mapping.
+- The second grouping of skills – process and framework skills – that is a vertical skillset that focuses on flow and understanding of different practices and methods such as Scrum, Agile development and Value Stream Mapping.

 - Another vertical skill category focuses on human skills such as collaboration and interpersonal skills.

 “At ServiceNow, our purpose is to ‘make the world of work, work better for people,’ so it’s appropriate for us to support this important piece of research about reshaping skills in the world of DevOps,” said Richard Hawes, director of product marketing for ServiceNow.
-“The people and culture insights are hugely valuable as enterprises seek to scale the value of DevOps, and it’s fascinating to see how they influence the discussion on process and technology.
-People in the industry can learn more about ServiceNow’s DevOps perspective at (www.servicenow.com/products/devops.html).”
+“The people and culture insights are hugely valuable as enterprises seek to scale the value of DevOps, and it’s fascinating to see how they influence the discussion on process and technology.”

 “People, process and technology have always been the trifecta needed to execute DevOps successfully.
 As we strive to enhance the culture needed to predictably deliver better software faster at CloudBees, it’s been important for us to identify which skills are considered “must-haves,” which are “nice to haves” and which are “not important” across teams, roles and regions,” said Shawn Ahmed, senior vice president and general manager of the Software Delivery Automation business at CloudBees.
 “As the report underscores, upskilling is now more important than ever to enable meaningful collaboration between all teams to truly deliver software at an elite level.”